sheldcoop/studio/docs/LINEAR_ALGEBRA_CURRICULUM.md

 - **Lesson 1: The Geometric Meaning of the Determinant:** The determinant as the scaling factor of area/volume.
 - **Lesson 2: Calculation and Properties:** Cofactor expansion and the properties of determinants.
 A determinant of zero means the matrix squishes space into a lower dimension (i.e., it's not invertible).

-## Module 4: Eigenvalues, Eigenvectors, & Decompositions
+## Module 4: Eigenvalues, Eigenvectors, & Eigendecompositions

 - **Lesson 1: Eigenvalues & Eigenvectors:** Finding the 'special' vectors that are only scaled by a transformation, not rotated off their span (Ax = λx).
 - **Lesson 2: The Characteristic Equation:** The calculation behind eigenvalues: solving det(A - λI) = 0.